osdiab/spaceinitiative/README.md

 ## Local Ruby version

 While the project uses JRuby, during development I encourage you to not use JRuby.
-This is because it takes a long time to load, which makes linting your code with Rubocop annoyingly slow.
-When you're developing, remove the line in the `Gemfile` that starts with `ruby '1.9.3'...`, and run `bundle install`.
+This is because it takes a long time to load, which makes using some Ruby code tools annoyingly slow.
+When you're developing, comment the line in the `Gemfile` that starts with `ruby '1.9.3'...`, and run `bundle install`.
 Then, you can restore `Gemfile` to its original form again.
 This will let you use MRI, the default Ruby implementation, during development.

+But do NOT commit the modified Gemfile.lock file!

+I hope to get rid of this annoyance once Rubinius settles down, in part by using that implementation fully.
+Can't wait :)

 ## Actually running the server